Piat, Cagayan: History

-The original people were the Itawes; at present, there are many Ibanag.
-Ilokano, Tagalog, Kapampangan and other dialect speakers.
+The original people were the Itawes; at present, there are many Ibanag, Ilocano, Tagalog, Kapampangan and other speakers.
 There are also families of Spanish and American descent.
-The head of the family was called "urayan" or "baruwang" and the council of elders "Kammaranan."
-There were also war leaders and braves called "mengal," and priestesses called "anitera" from the Spanish word called "anito" or "minangilu" in Ibanag, "mangilut" in Itawes and "baybaylan" in Bisayan; there were few priests among the ancient people.
+The head of the family was called urayan or baruwang and the council of elders Kammaranan.
+There were also war leaders and braves called mengal, and priestesses called anitera from the Spanish word called anito or minangilu in Ibanag, mangilut in Itawes and baybaylan in Bisayan; there were few priests among the ancient people.

 In 1596, the Dominican Provincial, Fr.
-Miguel de San Jacinto named Piat as a mission in the Itawes region comprising the towns of Tabang, Malaueg, Tuao and Piat.
-The encomenderos then were Pedro Barreda, Juan de Arranda and Isabel de Cardona.
+Miguel de San Jacinto named Piat as a mission in the Itawes region comprising the towns of Tabang, Malaueg, Tuao, and Piat.
+The encomenderos then were Pedro Barreda, Juan de Arranda, and Isabel de Cardona.

 In 1604, the Bishop, Diego de Soria, negotiated for more missionaries for the Itawes region.
-To help in the pacification and evangelization of the region, the Dominicans introduced the devotion to Our Lady of the Most Holy Rosary: in 1604, they brought the images of Our Lady from Macau and first enshrined it in Lallo, later bringing it to Piat 1622.
+To help in the pacification and evangelization of the region, the Dominicans introduced the devotion to Our Lady of the Most Holy Rosary.
+In that year, they brought the images of Our Lady of Piat from Macau and first enshrined it in Lal-lo, and later bringing it back to Piat in 1622.

 Geography

 It is located in the south-west part of Cagayan province in what is known as the Itawes Region, along which the Rio Chico runs west, south, and north-west of the town until it debouches into the Rio Ibanag somewhere near Nassiping.

+Piat is situated 39.12 km from the provincial capital Tuguegarao, and 507.01 km from the country's capital city of Manila.

 Barangays

 Piat is politically subdivided into 18 barangays.
+Each barangay consists of puroks while some have sitios.